 Infrastructure and Support in Economic Development (1967 - 1986)

 “Money is important, but what is more importan is the support across our entire history with Sweden, this has nothing to do with money.
-Othercountries give us more money but we don’t have the same relationship with them”. said Madam Pham Chi Lan, Former Director-General, Vietnam Chamber of Commerce and Industry (Hanoi, March 23, 2011).
+Othercountries give us more money but we don’t have the same relationship with them”.
+Md.
+Pham Chi Lan, Former Director-General, Vietnam Chamber of Commerce and Industry (Hanoi, March 23, 2011).

 Vietnam faced many significant development challenges during and after the war that ended in 1975.
 One of the most pressing needs was to rebuild infrastructure following the damage done during the war.
 Addressing a malfunctioning health sector was also an immediate concern.